Psychedelic Retreat for Mental Health Professionals, informed by Acceptance and Commitment Therapy

 Day 1: Arrival (in the afternoon) and preparation: approaching the psychedelic experience as an opportunity for personal growth, leaning into challenging emotions and opening to a flexible sense of self.

-Day 4: A scale of selves or ‘parts’ to integrate: fostering a transcendent self.
-Increasing willingness and noticing the barriers of mind.
+Day 4: Increasing willingness and noticing the barriers of mind.
+Let different parts of you speak.
 Breathwork.
 Second Ceremony – an opportunity to go deeper.

 Day 5: Further integration – Is any of your inner or outer behaviour changing?
 What new paths do you feel invited to follow?
 Is a new view emerging of the kind of life you want to live?
 Balancing the head with the heart: Awareness practices coupled with behaviour change.